Fiction vs. Nonfiction in APART FROM YOU

 Ch.
 17 - Donnie's recital

 The skirt and blouse combination described at the beginning of the chapter was one of my favorites in real life.
 When we were in Germany, I had a beautiful royal-blue suit custom made for me, as tailoring was relatively inexpensive there at that time.
 It's the only tailor-made clothing I've ever owned.
 The suit was amazingly durable, and I wore it all through high school.
 The flowered blouse I describe in the novel was bought after we came back from Germany, but it matched the suit perfectly.
-To my very pleased surprise, a long-lost and recently re-found German friend, Uwe zum Hingst, e-mailed me a photo of my much younger self wearing these clothes.
+To my very pleased surprise, about 10 years ago, a friend e-mailed me a photo of my much younger self wearing these clothes.

 The flutist Annette is an invention.
 The flutists I've known in real life were very different sorts of women.